scottpitcher/scottpitcher/README.md

   <code >👨🏻‍💻 ML Engineer (Python/R/SQL)</code>
 </h3>

-An ML Engineer with interests in research and model development!
+An ML Engineer with interests in research and model development, especially within language models and predictive forecasting!
 I never saw myself working with code, until my my first year in college; now, I have 3+ years learning and working with Python, R, SQL, and more!
 While I navigate my next steps, I'll be working on cool new projects here! 🔜

 <p>
 <div>